xin-0/my_obsidian_note/Liberal_Arts_Engineering/Computer Engineering/X Server.md

-[[Linux]] has no GUI, Xserver is an application and extension in linux that provide GUI.
+[[ls]] has no GUI, Xserver is an application and extension in linux that provide GUI.

 X:
 	a protocol like HTTP